OpenAirOrchestra/workshop_attendance/readme.txt

 * Double number of recents.

 = 1.5.5
-* Use PHP namespaces for REST api classes.
+* Update attendance REST component to be usable by other plugin.